Metaprompt

 - Which “Brenner moves” are most at risk of being mythology vs grounded method?

-- What evidence would you want next from the transcripts? (specific kinds of sections/episodes to locate)
+- What would you want next from the transcripts? (specific kinds of sections/episodes to locate)

 ---